52North/sensorweb-server-helgoland/README.md

 ## Credits

-The development of the 52°North REST-API implementation was supported by several organizations and projects.
+The development of the 52°North Sensor Web Server Helgoland REST-API implementation was supported by several organizations and projects.
 Among other we would like to thank the following organisations and project

 | Project/Logo | Description |
 | :-------------: | :------------- |